JUNE 12 – AUGUST 11, 2017 (9 WEEKS)

 3. Two letters of recommendation from faculty members (submitted online by faculty recommenders - separate from the application form)

-4. Transcript(s) of all undergraduate courses and grades, including the 2014 Fall semester submitted via email to ec12[at]princeton[dot]edu.
-Unofficial transcript copies are acceptable.
+4. Transcript(s) of all undergraduate courses and grades, including the 2016 Fall semester (submitted online).

 In your personal statement, please briefly describe your academic background, research interests, career goals, reasons for applying to the program, and how your participation in the program may assist in attaining your future ambitions.
 Please limit your statement to 750 words.

-Please enter your referees’ names, titles, phone numbers and institutional email addresses on page 4 of the online application.
-Once you click the "Update" button, an email will then go out to each referee with a link for them to submit their online recommendation on your behalf.
+The online application site will have a dedicated section for entering the contact information for your recommenders.
+A notice will be emailed to each referee and they will be asked to complete a short reference survey and provide a brief overview of your qualifications for our program.
 You do not need to submit your application for your recommenders to receive their email notices.
 Please only supply an institutional email address (.edu, .org, .gov) for both your referees.
 We will not accept referee email addresses from private accounts such as Gmail, AOL, Yahoo, Google, etc. Please contact Ed Clayton at ec12[at]princeton[dot]edu with any questions, problems, or concerns regarding this policy.

 It is helpful to have your recommendation letters come from college level advisors, professors, researchers, or professionals who can remark on your laboratory skills, academic background, problem solving abilities, and overall scholarship.
 Recommendations can be written by faculty/advisors from your home institution or by professionals outside your home institution (such as an advisor from a past internship).
 Current college freshmen should avoid submitting recommendations from high school teachers but should feel free to mention high school achievements in their personal statement.